celetavaro/gcfinal/README.md

 # Getting and Cleaning Data Course Project

 An interesting source of data is mobile and wearable technology that track the user's activities and movement.
 This project uses data from a Galaxy S smartphone.
 The data in this project contains information collected by the Accelerometer and Gyroscope on the smartphone.
-The data has been merged, cleaned, and finally made into a tidy dataset.
+The data has been merged, cleaned, and finally made into an independent tidy dataset for future analysis.

 More information on this can be found here: